Pan1cs/doom_nukem/README.md

 - Correcting floors by perspective-correct interpolation.
 - Trying to get all the functions to work with Windows as well as they do in Linux environment.
 - Moving away from Build Engine type of structure to full 3D engine.
-- Typecasting to from (float) to (int) when drawing scanlines.
+- Typecasting from (float) to (int) when drawing scanlines.
 - Implementing polygon clipping.
 - Floating point issues with arccos functions.
-- Getting collisions work when more complexity is added to the engine day by day.
+- Getting collisions to work when more complexity is added to the engine day by day.

 ## Learned through project
-- Makefile and Makefile rules
-- Batch scripting
 - How to deploy code to a seperate repository
-- Git Actions (Norminette and build script)
 - Platform specific design problems (__write vs. write)
 - Raycasting technique.
 - Build engine internals.